UnitTestBot/UTBotCpp/clion-plugin/USAGE.md

 ### Choose source folders

-The server needs to know the folders source files are located in.
+To generate tests for project, server needs to know the folders source files are located in.
 The source folders are marked with green icons in the project view:

 ![](images/plugin_usage/source-folders.png)